EngenheiroRodas/Parallel-Vintage-Photo/README.md

 # Requirements

-- POSIX-compatible OS: Linux, WSL, or macOS (as described in project spec).
+- POSIX-compatible OS: Linux, WSL, or macOS; C compiler (gcc); `make`.
-- C compiler (e.g., `gcc` or `clang`) with support for POSIX threads.
-- `make` (project includes a `Makefile`).

-> Note: I avoided listing specific image libraries because the project spec did not mandate them.
-If your code requires a library (e.g., libjpeg), add that to this section.

----
+- libGD package
+ How to install depencdencies

 # Build

 From the repository root (where `Makefile` is located):